 Simply use chopsticks to open the egg, because the egg centre is very soft.
 Then add the light soy sauce and sesame oil, mixed with the spicy hot green chilli, a cold side dish is ready!

 You can watch the video here to see how we make this simple Chinese century egg cold dish at home.
-You may subscribe to my Youtube channel to get the regular update:)
+You may subscribe to my Youtube channel to get the regular update, thanks:)

 Hope you like this post about Chinese Century Egg, please help me to share with your friends, thanks:)